-I am graduating with a PhD in Political Science from Stanford University in spring 2021.
-My research focuses on the causes of inequality in political representation.
-I am currently working on a book project that proposes domestic migration as new explanation for rising societal and political polarization.
+I hold a PhD in Political Science from Stanford University.
+My research seeks to understand the causes and consequences of inequality in political representation across different political contexts.
+I am currently working on a book project that links inequality in representation and rising societal and political polarization to domestic migration.
 The book project focuses on contemporary Germany and combines household surveys with comprehensive data on domestic migration, voting in national and local elections, civil society organizations, political campaigning, and political recruitment.
-In other work, I research responsiveness and accountability in non-democratic regimes, political campaigning in democracies, and the conceptualization and measurement of democratic backsliding.
-My work has been published or is forthcoming in the Proceedings of the National Academy of Sciences (PNAS), the Journal of Politics, the Journal of Economics, Race, and Policy, and the European Political Science Review, among others.
-Before coming to Stanford, I spent two years as Visiting Assistant in Research at Yale University.
-I hold a BA and MA in Political Science from Heidelberg University in Germany.
+In a separate, co-authored book project, I research inequality in political participation among domestic migrants in sub-Saharan Africa.
+My other research asks how citizens can influence policy-making in non-democratic regimes, where political inequality is extreme by construction, and how unauthorized immigrants in the United States navigate life while being marginalized.
+My work has been published in the American Political Science Review, Proceedings of the National Academy of Sciences (PNAS), the Journal of Politics, Democratization, the Journal of Economics, Race, and Policy, and the European Political Science Review, among others.
+Before coming to Stanford, I spent two years as Visiting Assistant in Research at Yale University and obtained BA and MA degrees in Political Science from Heidelberg University in Germany.